You’ve heard the advice a million times.

 Whatever form it takes, it sends the message that this date was not just a one-off.

-And when wooing a popular blogger, you’d be smart to let them know you’re interested in a longer-term relationship too.
+And when wooing a popular blogger, you’d be smart to let them know you’re interested in a longer-term relationship, or like as an affiliate.

 That’s why great blog comments make a promise at the end.
 They tell bloggers, “Hey… I enjoyed this so much I want to keep the party going!”